anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ## Misuse of acquired PVR and PER by Registrar-Agent

 A registrar-agent that uses previously requested PVR and PER for domain-A, may attempt to onboard the device into domain-B.  This can be detected by the domain registrar while PVR processing.
-The domain registrar needs to verify that the "proximity-registrar-cert" field in the PVR matches its own registrar EE certificate.
+The domain registrar needs to verify that the "proximity-registrar-cert" field in the PVR matches its own registrar LDevID certificate.
 In addition, the domain registrar needs to verify the association of the pledge to its domain based on the product-serial-number contained in the PVR and in the IDevID certificate of the pledge.
 (This is just part of the supply chain integration)
 Moreover, the domain registrar verifies if the registrar-agent is authorized to interact with the pledge for voucher-requests and enroll-requests, based on the LDevID(RegAgt) certificate data contained in the PVR.

-Misbinding of a pledge by a faked domain registrar is countered as described in BRSKI security considerations {{RFC8995}} (section 11.4).
+Misbinding of a pledge by a faked domain registrar is countered as described in BRSKI security considerations {{RFC8995}} (Section 11.4).

 ## Misuse of Registrar-Agent Credentials {#sec_cons_reg-agt}